varshith09red/mytunes/README.md

 3) same as above but with adding, add new song to playlist, it should be added to main library , not updating in GUI, but working fine in DB

-4) space bar accessible key for play song
+4) space bar accessible key for play song (done)

-5) need to integrate volume

-6) need to adjust progressive bar UI and timing

-7) drag and drop is adding 2 files to the table (done)
+5) drag and drop is adding 2 files to the table (done)

+6) skip forward and skip backward associated with next and previous

+7) clicking next on last song should come to first same with previous (done)

+8) if pause if clicked, its adding to recently played one more time. if song selected from recents (some other song is playing and added 2 times in recents)

+9) when application closed, the recents list getting changed on startup (done)

+10) progress bar not moving correctly, and for some songs its not working (working fine if stop is clicked before playimg new song)

+11) error while playerFinished, and next, and stopped, the coordination is not correct.

+12) progressive bar UI corrected(done)